 Finally, the one that enjoyed the most is the “Raptor”.
 Despite not being the most “aggressive” ride, it is by far the one that really gives you the feeling of flying.
-Unlike all the other rides, you sit down on the sides of the main rail (not above or below) and every “maneuver” transitions into the other really mimicing the gliding of a prehistoric (alien?) creature.
-The entire stage resemble a wrecked down containment facility, like the ones seen inside Jurassic Park saga.
+Unlike all the other rides, you sit down on the sides of the main rail (not above or below) and every “manoeuvre” transitions into the other really mimicking the gliding of a prehistoric (alien?) creature.
+The entire stage resembles a wrecked down containment facility, like the ones seen inside Jurassic Park saga.

-Gardaland holds many other attractions, both for kids and grown ups, but I suggest you to take a couple of days off and see them by yourself.
+Gardaland holds many other attractions, both for kids and grown-ups, but I suggest you take a couple of days off and see them by yourself.
 You will like them, I promise!

 Thank you for reading.

-Note: I did personally took all the pictures, while I do not own the videos (taken from YouTube).
+Note: I did personally take all the pictures, while I do not own the videos (taken from YouTube).
 Credits should be given to original authors.